ExpressionEngine/ExpressionEngine-User-Guide/docs/development/plugins.md

 php system/ee/eecli.php make:template-tag
 ```

-Follow the prompts to add an extension file to your add-on.
+Follow the prompts to add a tag file to your add-on.

+Now, let's update the class to read the timezone that is passed in:

-This will create an `Models/Actions` folder in your add-on.
+This will create an `Models/Tags` folder in your add-on.

 ```
 amazing_addon